Britain is not only London. Here are some of the other notable towns and cities: Two notes before we begin:

 PortmeirionA village in North Wales, built in the style of an Italian village.
 If you've ever seen an episode of The Prisoner, you've seen Portmeirion, where it plays the role of The Village.
 Alternatively, you might have seen it doubling for Renaissance Italy in Doctor Who's The Masque of Mandragora.

-DunblaneDunblane is famous for two things Tennis and the Dunblane School Massacre.
-It is the hometown of British tennis number one Andy Murray who was present at Dunblane Primary School during the massacre.
+DunblaneDunblane is famous for two things, Tennis and the Dunblane School Massacre, in which an unhinged gunman marched into Dunblane Primary School and killed 16 children and a teacher before committing suicide.
+The resulting public outcry forced the government to effectively ban all handgun ownership in Britain.
+It is the hometown of British tennis number one Andy Murray who was present at the school during the massacre.

 DundeeA place almost as cheery in description as Aberdeen.
 While it used to be known for jam, jute, and journalism, the jute industry (which is a type of fibre grown in India and used to make sacking material) sharply declined after the First World war, and the jam industry ended in 1988 when the James Keiller company was sold and moved to Manchester.
 Journalism is still going strong, however,and Dundee is the home of DC Thomson, most famous for being the publishers of a number of newspapers as well as some of the most popular British comics such as The Beano The Dandy and Commando.
 There's a statue of Desperate Dan and his dog in Dundee city centre.
 The other thing Dundee is famous for is the Tay Rail Bridge, which was the sight of one of the worst rail disastors in British history.
 The only reason anyone remembers this is because it's the subject of the world's worst poem, The Tay Bridge Disaster, by William Topaz McGonagall, the world's worst poet.
 Oh, and in keeping with Scotland's "bad-thing-capital-of-Europe" tradition, it is the knife-crime, teen pregnancy and STD capital of Europe.
 This has led other Scots (and some locals) to refer to it as "Scumdee."
 On a cheerier note, it is the sunniest city in Scotland, and so is also named "Sundee".
 Also, it has a fruit cake named after it, which is nice if you like fruit cake.